MarinsPlayLab/Orbis-Mayhem-Legal/Terms-Of-Service.md

 Each repository may also contain a `LICENSE` file or other notice specifying the license for that code or content.
 That license governs what you may or may not do with the material, in addition to GitHub’s own terms.

-### 8.3 Other Third Parties
+### 8.3 Other Third Parties and Updates to the List

 As the Game evolves, we may integrate additional third-party services (for example, crash reporting, additional analytics or ad networks, matchmaking backends, or anti-cheat systems).
 The exact list may change over time.

-- There may be other third parties involved in the Game that are not explicitly listed in these Terms at any given moment.
+- We commit to updating the list of third parties in these Terms and in the Privacy Policy as soon as reasonably practical when we add or remove integrations.
+Because releases sometimes ship quickly, there may be a short delay between enabling a new third-party SDK and updating the documentation.
+In that case, the SDK’s own consent prompts and disclosures apply until the documentation is updated.
+- At the time of this version, the principal third parties involved in the Game are **Google Play**, **Apple App Store / Apple Media Services**, **Unity services (including Ads, Analytics, and backend)**, and **GitHub** for repositories.
 - You should always review the legal documents and consent dialogs presented by your device, operating system, app store, and any SDKs or services within the Game.

 We are not responsible for the availability or performance of third-party services or for any damage arising from your separate relationship with those providers, except to the minimum extent required by mandatory law.